InfotainmentAugust 7, 2018

 An infotainment system, yes.
 But which one?

-There are dozens of infotainment systems available
+There are dozens and dozens of infotainment systems available

 I spent about a week reading reviews and watching YouTube vids on various different systems.
 This really helped me hone my requirements.
 As a result, I rejected the idea of a double DIN unit because they’re red flags to scrotes.